apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 - Improvements to CAS ticket registry operations to handle concurrent ticket and token requests correctly.
 - External integration tests are now available for [SCIM](../integration/SCIM-Integration.html).
 - Several CAS components internally are now marked with `@RefreshScope` to participate in application context refresh attempts.
-- SAML2 metadata generation can now populate the `errorURL` attribute with an `idp/error` endpoint that can present a generic error page, available publicly.
+- SAML2 metadata generation can populate the `errorURL` attribute with an `idp/error` public endpoint to show a generic error page.
+- Performance improvements to all Redis integrations to `SCAN` operations work correctly and do not exhaust the system.

 ## Library Upgrades